 International transcripts that do not clearly indicate to the Office of Graduate Admissions that you have received a four-year bachelor’s degree, the equivalent of an American bachelor's degree must be demonstrated before an application will be processed.
 Please note, the Office of Graduate Admissions reserves the right to have any application credential evaluated.
 Baccalaureate verification may be obtained for a fee at:

 test-score 6.
-Official Test Score Report(s)
+Official Test Score Report(s) (waived for most programs)

 If your program requires one or more test scores reports, request that the appropriate agency send an official test score report for the GRE or GMAT to the Office of Graduate Admissions.
 UMass Lowell’s school code is 3911.

 - Medical Physics